davidsjohnson/OSC-XR/README.md

 If using OSC-XR for research please cite:

-- D. Johnson, D. Damian and G. Tzanetakis.
+- D. Johnson, D. Damian, and G. Tzanetakis.
 [OSC-XR: A Toolkit for Extended Reality Immersive Music Interfaces](http://smc2019.uma.es/articles/S3/S3_04_SMC2019_paper.pdf). *In Proceedings of the 2019 Sound and Music Computing Conference*, May 2019.

 ## Video Demo